dprint/dprint/docs/overview.md

 # Overview

+**NOTE**: This document is out of date, but outlines the basic idea of how it works.

 1. Source code is parsed to an AST (recommended, but not required).
 2. AST is traversed and IR is generated.
 3. IR is printed by printer.